Last reviewed: 25 June 2021

 The University and its halls of residence are open to staff and students only.

-Following Government guidance for the national lockdown from 5 January 2021, our campuses are restricted to essential staff and a small group of students who are permitted to attend face-to-face teaching or conduct essential laboratory research.
+Following Government guidance, our campuses are restricted to essential staff and students who are permitted to attend face-to-face teaching and learning or conduct essential laboratory research.

-Brookes Sports facilities at Headington and Harcourt are expected to reopen from Monday 12 April for limited activities inline with Government guidance.
-For more details, see the Brookes Sports webpages.
+Brookes Sports facilities are open, for more details, see the Brookes Sports webpages.

 What support is the University providing for students in self-isolation?